 Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 Port hinterlands are strategic market areas to interact and compete.
-An important strategy has been the setting of corridors and inland load centers.
+An important strategy has been the setting up of corridors and inland load centers.

 1. The Hinterland Concept

 The hinterland plays an important role in shaping the supply chain of shippers and logistics service providers.
 Land scarcity concerns, combined with transport reliability issues, have led seaports and hinterland corridors to take up a more active role in supply chains.
 Port hinterlands are challenging to delimit as they vary according to the type of commodities, such as for bulk versus containers, seasonality, business cycles, technological changes, changes in transport policy, and the cost structure of inland transportation modes.
-For example, a large part of the volumes in dry and liquid bulk products is relatively captive to the discharging port region since the customers are typically located in the port region or the vicinity of the port, if not directly co-located with a port terminal facility.
+For example, a large part of the volumes in dry and liquid bulk products is relatively captive to the discharging port region since customers are typically located in the port region or the vicinity of the port, if not directly co-located with a port terminal facility.
 These include steel plants, power generation plants, oil refineries, and chemical companies.
-Before containerization, several ports have developed expertise in handling specific cargo types, securing the use of gateways according to the cargo base.
+Before containerization, several ports developed expertise in handling specific cargo types, securing the use of gateways according to the cargo base.

 The port hinterland is a land area over which a port sells its services and interacts with its users.
 It is an area over which a port draws most of its business and regroups all the customers directly bounded to the port and the land areas from which it draws and distributes traffic.

 The gateway function for major dry and liquid bulks of ports mainly involves one direction for hinterland flows, either incoming or outgoing, a limited number of market players, and a limited number of destinations.
 However, for containerized cargo, the hinterland profile involves numerous origins and destinations dispersed over a vast hinterland with more competitors, a large number of economic players, and bi-directional hinterland flows.
-Therefore, the captive nature of container cargo for ports typically is much smaller than for bulk cargo.
-Moreover, market dynamics make it counterintuitive to have a static concept of ports hinterlands as being taken for granted and stable in time.
+Therefore, the captive nature of container cargo for ports is typically much smaller than for bulk cargo.
+Moreover, market dynamics make it counterintuitive to have a static concept of port hinterlands being taken for granted and stable in time.

 Before containerization, boxes were shipped from the inland production center to the nearest port, and shipping lines designed routes to cover all ports within a coastal range, resulting in captive hinterlands and limited inter-port competition.
 Containerization has expanded the hinterland reach of ports and has intensified inter-port competition.
-The expanding hinterland coverage and the associated shift from captive hinterlands to shared or contestable hinterlands changed the perception of port markets from being monopolistic or oligopolistic to competitive.
+The expanding hinterland coverage and the associated shift from captive hinterlands to shared or contestable hinterlands has changed the perception of port markets from being monopolistic or oligopolistic to competitive.
 Thus, port competitiveness is increasingly derived from its hinterland access.

 Most ports now act as gateways to often extensive inland networks.
 These gateways are nodal points where intercontinental transport flows are being transhipped onto continental areas and vice versa.
 Several factors have facilitated the rise of gateways that vie for contestable hinterlands.
 First, containerization and the deployment of ever-larger container vessels have gone hand in hand with a concentration of vessel calls in a limited number of load centers, especially on the main long-distance routes where economies of scale at sea are most apparent.
 Price fixing systems that ensured the reduction of port calls had no negative price impacts on the customer base.
-For example, shipping lines put port equalization systems to compensate inland customers for the longer inland transport distances they might incur when sending or receiving cargo via container load centers.
+For example, shipping lines put in place port equalization systems to compensate inland customers for the longer inland transport distances they might incur when sending or receiving cargo via container load centers.

 The development of intermodal corridors by rail and barge and inland terminals allowed for a deep hinterland penetration via shuttle trains and barges.
 The rise of intermodalism and associated transport corridors had a significant structuring effect on the hinterland reach of seaports.
 Not only has intermodalism given incentives for ports to expand their hinterland reach.
 Hinterlands also became more discontinuous, especially beyond the immediate hinterland of the port.
 Such a process can even lead to the formation of “islands” in the distant hinterland for which the load center achieves a comparative cost and service advantage vis-à-vis rival seaports.
 Conventional market perspectives based on distance-decay are ill-fitted to address this new reality.
 High-volume intermodal corridors typically offer a more favorable relation between transport price, lead time, and distance than the conventional/continuous inland transport coverage.

 A port’s service area by rail and barge consists of sets of overlapping service areas of individual inland terminals.
 The size of each of the inland service areas depends on the service frequency and the tariffs of intermodal shuttle services by rail and or barge, the extent to which the inland terminal acts as a gateway, as well as the efficiency and price of trucking.
 The more intermodality serves as a port competition tool, the more ports become dependent on the intermodal carriers offering services along the intermodal corridors.
-In terms of organizational and operational factors, a highly volatile intermodal market is thus not very conducive to creating a stable and sustainable competitive position of a port vis-à-vis the hinterland segments served through the corridors.
-The outcome has been a series of port hinterlands serviced by maritime ranges that are a function of economic density, the structure, and orientation of transportation networks, which can be contestable.
+In terms of organizational and operational factors, a highly volatile intermodal market is thus not very conducive to creating a stable and sustainable competitive position for a port vis-à-vis the hinterland segments served through the corridors.
+The outcome has been a series of port hinterlands serviced by maritime ranges that are a function of economic density, structure, and orientation of transportation networks, which can be contestable.